1inch/limit-order-protocol/description.md

 | remainingMakingAmount | `uint256` | The remaining amount left to fill for the order.
 It may differ from Order.makingAmount if the order has already been partially filled |
 | extraData | `bytes` | Additional calldata passed to interaction.   |

-The `offeredTakingAmount` is also returned in taker interaction.
-This value can be used to improve the rate for the taker, provided that the `NO_IMPROVE_RATE` flag is not set in the order.
+The `offeredTakingAmount` is also returned in the taker’s interaction.
+This value can be used to improve the rate for the maker, provided that the `NO_IMPROVE_RATE` flag is not set in the order.
 If the returned value is less than the required `takingAmount`, the protocol ignores it and fills the order using the calculated `takingAmount`.

 The maker's interactions are defined in the order extensions `PreInteractionData` and `PostInteractionData`.
 The calldata is structured as follows: